 The Master of Arts in Leadership program gives leaders ethical and practical leadership skills for businesses and non-profit organizations to thrive in the 21st century.MA in Leadership Bulletin Factsheet: MA in Leadership

-University of Jamestown's Leadership Program is structured to reflect the values that guide the curriculum, and as such, students will learn in a “cohort model” in which they take classes with the same group of students each semester so they can learn in community, make lifelong professional and personal connections, and help one another develop as leaders.
+University of Jamestown's Leadership Program is structured to reflect the values that guide the online curriculum, and as such, students will learn in a “cohort model” in which they take one eight week course at a time with the same group of students so they can learn in community, make lifelong professional and personal connections, and help one another develop as leaders.

 The following are required for admission to the Master of Arts in Leadership program: